Is AI Better Than a Veterinary Radiologist at Reading Pet X-rays?

 To tour the platform and learn more, contact our team, or book a demo for a firsthand look radiology support tool, click this box, and schedule an appointment!

-Vetology’s Approach to AI: Radiologist Consensus in Action
+Vetology’s Approach to AI in Veterinary Diagnostics: Radiologist Consensus in Action

-Vetology’s Approach to AI: Radiologist Consensus in Action
+Vetology’s Approach to AI in Veterinary Diagnostics: Radiologist Consensus in Action

 Understanding Variability in Veterinary Radiology Interpretations